Thu. Apr. 8 • Available 5pm

 “Mr. Park seems more interested in offering something unfamiliar than in telling us exactly what to see.
 What comes across is a sense of the ancient propelling the new.
 ‘BOW’ transferring the elegant apparatus between them, they play with tension and release, at one point creating the strange illusion of sewing their body together.” -SIOBHAN BURKE, NEW YORK TIMES

-Everything you need to know to access the secure Vimeo presentation and attend the Zoom watch party.
+Everything you need to know to access your virtual home season Vimeo presentation and all the extras.

 Download the program notes for complete casting, synopsis, company insights and more.